GPAjay/Imperial_Executive_Education_Capstone2026/README.md

 ![Modules](https://img.shields.io/badge/Modules-12--24-purple)
 ![Status](https://img.shields.io/badge/Status-COMPLETE-brightgreen)

 This project optimises **eight unknown black-box functions** of increasing dimensionality (2D to 8D) under a strict query budget, where we get one new query per function per round (13 weeks).
 The internal equations are unknown, and only the inputs and outputs are observable.
-This setup resembles real-world problems where the underlying model cannot be ascertained, and data is limited.
+This setup resembles real-world problems where the underlying model cannot be ascertained, and data is often limited.
 The task is to find the input that **maximises** each function through iterative, evidence-driven decisions.

 The capstone project illustrates how black-box optimisation is applied across research and industry.
 Examples include ML hyperparameter tuning, experimental design, process optimisation, and drug discovery.
 In these real-world scenarios, evaluations are often expensive in both cost and time, data is scarce, and the underlying system is a black box.
 Working with a limited number of query points, the aim is to map the function's landscape and locate its maximum, thereby demonstrating that a black-box function can be characterised and optimised effectively from relatively few samples.